Building a sustainable future for the New Colombo Plan

-Of the total scholars who have completed or have been awarded their NCP scholarship, around 86% have undertaken internships with local or Australian organisations.
+Of the total scholars who have completed or have been awarded their NCP scholarship, around 86 per cent have undertaken internships with local or Australian organisations.
 But the demand for internships outpaces supply.

 To date, many companies including KPMG, have answered the call and provided valuable internship experiences.
 Given the large number of students and the diversity of skills, more Australian and foreign companies and institutions across a wide range of sectors need to get involved in the program through the provision of professional placement opportunities to NCP scholars.

-In 2015, Minister Bishop announced the initial NCP Business Champions cohort, of which I am honoured to serve.
+In 2015, then foreign minister Bishop announced the initial NCP Business Champions cohort, of which I am honoured to serve.
 Its aim is to develop a network of business and community leaders committed to the NCP and its cause to serve as Ambassadors for the program.
 In late 2017, the group was expanded significantly to include some of Australia’s most prominent and passionate leaders.

-Respected Australian business leader, Kevin McCann AM, who is the national Vice - Chair of the NCP Reference Group (alongside Professor Sandra Harding) has been deeply involved with the program since its inception and wants Australian companies active in the Indo-Pacific region to help ensure NCP’s sustained growth.
+Respected Australian business leader, Kevin McCann, who is the national vice chair of the NCP Reference Group (alongside Professor Sandra Harding) has been deeply involved with the program since its inception and wants Australian companies active in the Indo-Pacific region to help ensure NCP’s sustained growth.

 “The New Colombo Plan has enabled over 30,000 Australian students the opportunity to undertake cross disciplinary field work and mobility programs in Asia and the Pacific.
 It has the enthusiastic support of Australian students for its relationship building with, and benefit to people in the host countries.”